 Our solution is to keep it simple.
-To do this, we have a one-page measurement framework which can be used on any experience design project, big or small.
-You can download it here.
+To do this, we've a downloadable one-page measurement framework which can be used on any experience design project, big or small.

 In this article, we’ll use a fictional project to explain how to use it to measure the effectiveness of your work.

 Start with the problem statement

 Before you get into the detail of choosing metrics and setting targets, you should write a problem statement.
 It’s a simple articulation of what your team is being asked to do.

 Here’s an example statement for a fictional greetings card company: